CommunityHoneyNetwork/chn-docs/docs/dionaea.md

       - "5061:5061"
       - "11211:11211"
       - "27017:27017"
+    cap_add:
+      - NET_ADMIN
 ```

+Please note that while Dionaea will run without the `NET_ADMIN` capability set, it will consume 100% of a CPU and not
+ function optimally.

 ## Example dionaea.sysconfig file

-Prior to starting, Dionaea will parse some options from `/etc/sysconfig/dionaea` for RedHat-based or `/etc/default/dionaea` for Debian-based systems or containers.
+Prior to starting, Dionaea will parse some options from `/etc/default/dionaea` for Debian-based systems or containers.
 The following is an example config file:

 ```
 #